 a) For the financial year 1997-98, the Income Tax Authorities had withdrawn the tax exemption given to the Board under Section 10(23) of the Income Tax Act, 1961 and had raised a demand aggregating Rs.
 10.17 Crores (inclusive of interest amounting to Rs.
 3.74 Crores).
 The Board had preferred an appeal with the CIT (A) against the said demand and had deposited Rs.
 4.03 Crores under protest.
 The CIT (A) through its order restored the exemption under Section 10(23) but sustained disallowance of expenditure amounting to Rs.
 0.75 Crores.
-The Board filed an appeal with the ITAT and the ITAT allowed the appeal in favor of the Board and referred the matter back to the Assessing Officer for verifying the expenses incurred out of the INDCOM Bank Account, which is pending.
+The Board filed an appeal with the ITAT and the ITAT allowed the appeal in favor of the Board and remanded the matter back to the Assessing Officer for verifying the expenses incurred out of the INDCOM Bank Account.
+The proceedings before the Assessing Officer are pending.

-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2023
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2024